If you’ve lost hand function after a spinal cord injury, learning how to use tenodesis grasp can help you become more independent.

 Tenodesis grasp helps spinal cord injury patients compensate for limited hand functions.
 However, depending on the severity of the spinal cord injury, it may be possible to recover hand functions.

 Thanks to neuroplasticity, undamaged neural pathways can adapt by rewiring themselves and sprouting new axons.
-Generally, individuals with milder spinal cord injuries have more positive recovery outlooks because they have more spared neural pathways.
-However, all incomplete spinal cord injury patients are capable of functional improvement.
+Generally, individuals with milder spinal cord injuries have more positive recovery outlooks because they have more spared neural pathways, and therefore more spared movement and sensation.
+However, there are varying degrees of severity of incomplete spinal cord injuries.
+Therefore, functional improvements will vary.

 The best way to promote neuroadaptive changes in the spinal cord is to repetitively practice weakened movements.
-Therefore, individuals with weak hand control should practice hand exercises.
+Therefore, individuals with weak hand control should practice hand exercises, within the confines mentioned above to avoid overstretching the fingers.
 The more they practice using weak functions, the more rewiring occurs and the stronger the neural pathways for those functions can become.

 Performing enough repetitions to stimulate neuroplasticity can be challenging as patients get bored of constantly practicing the same movement.
 FlintRehab’s MusicGlove combines gaming, hand therapy, and music to help keep individuals engaged and performing the repetitions they need to improve grasp and release functions.
 In fact, MusicGlove is clinically proven to improve hand functions in just 2 weeks!